 Brands want to meet consumers.
 Consumers want to meet brands.

 The truth is that the elusive candid feedback that review pages can only dream of are made possible when people see eye-to-eye.
 Literally.
-All while swatching copious amounts of lavender hand cream (we live in a stressful society ok).
+All while swatching copious amounts of lavender hand cream.

 You’ll find your tribe here.